 You suggest not to sit around waiting for the perfect woman to just show up in front of you, that initiative needs to be taken.
 What does initiative look like when there is nothing you can find to initiate?
 Do I sit around and wait and hope?
 Or are there other avenues a Christian guy like myself can “take initiative” in so as to better position myself to encounter godly women?

-Before I get into my answer, Candice Watters has give some great ideas here for seeking a mate when there seem to be few options.
-If you must live where you are living, and the options seem slim, then Candice will help you get some strategic and creative initiating going.
-In addition to Candice's advice, I want to share a bit about interacting with God in this process.
+Before I get into my answer, Suzanne Gosselin gives some great ideas here for seeking a mate when there seem to be few options.
+If you must live where you are living, and the options seem slim, then Suzanne will help you get some strategic and creative initiating going.
+In addition to Suzanne’s advice, I want to share a bit about interacting with God in this process.

 God is certainly capable of bringing spouses together where the odds seem against it.
 I hear those stories every now and then, but they seem to be the exception rather than the rule.